 In most cases, the damage from a leak or spill will simply appear as a slight discoloration in the wood flooring.
 Believe it or not, it is very common for water damage to go unnoticed for days, even weeks, after the initial spill.

-If you are unsure if there is an issue with your wood flooring, the best thing to do is to check for discoloration and smell of mold or mildew.
+If you are unsure if there is an issue with your wood flooring, the best thing to do is to check for discoloration and the smell of mold or mildew.

 While darker woods can hide moisture quite well; fortunately, you can still detect issues by checking for a musty smell.

 If you do notice any of these signs, don’t wait until your flooring develops dark stains or warping.
 The only solution is to conduct a thorough investigation and commence surface drying, unless that is you want to be attempting an entire surface sanding job.

 11 Steps for Drying Hardwood Flooring